Israel's plan to deport thousands of migrants prompts soul-searching

 Habtai, who works at a hotline for fellow African migrants, described how he had been wounded after being drafted into the Eritrean army during a war with neighboring Ethiopia.

 He said he realized then while living in "inhuman" conditions that he did not know what he was fighting for.
-Then Habtai was thrown in jail after being caught trying to flee Eritrea, he says.
-He was tortured for five years before getting out and smuggling himself to Israel.
+Then Habtai was thrown in jail after being caught trying to flee Eritrea, he says, and was tortured for five years before getting out and smuggling himself to Israel.

 Netanyahu and his government have said they would not expel true asylum-seekers and instead were only going after economic migrants.